claranet/zabbix-aws-deregister/README.md

 # Zabbix Deregister for AWS AutoScaling

-Disable or Delete host from zabbix automatically when AWS autoscaling group terminates its corresponding instance:
+A lambda function which disable host from zabbix automatically when AWS autoscaling group terminates its corresponding instance.
+The host is renamed to avoid collision with new host from same address and its description is updated to allow later purge.

+Here are steps of the workflow:

+1. Cloudwatch event rule on the source account catchs the scale down event from autoscaling group and push to event bus of the destination account.

+2. Similar cloudwatch event rule on the destination account catchs the event and push it to a dedicated SNS topic.

-Cloudwatch event rule catchs the scale down event from autoscaling group then run a lambda function which will connect to Zabbix API to update host.
+3. The SNS topic will trigger the lambda function which will connect to Zabbix API to update host.

 ## Zabbix configuration